J-Liu/riscv-llvm-toolchain/README.md

 * glibc toolchain.
 * Anyone please summit a C99 build patch to newlib?
 I'm tired with mailinglist.

-For I know almost nothing about coding, if you're good at it, don't be shy, contact me.
+It is my first time to write bash, for I know almost nothing about coding, if you're good at **meson**, please help.
+This kind of task is better to be done by build system.
-I'm open to new ideas.

 And, BTW.
 Chinese is OK to me if you are Chinese, for I know over 2000 Chinese characters than 20 English letters.

 I don't use Windows, if you wanna ship a toolchian to Win users, maybe you can help on MinGW cross compiling.

-### Code Style
-If you wanna work together, Change your **PyCharm**'s **Hard wrap at** and **Visual guides** into ***80 columns***.
-You can find them at **Preferences->Editor->Code Style**, let **PyCharm** check your code so you can fix all the warnings, and **PyCharm** can format your code perfectly.
-It is FREE, maybe you can try it.

-No abbreviation, keep UTF-8, no windows stuff, no Java style please.